 In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

-This list includes the items many homeschooling families have told me they love, plus a few of our family’s favorite things.
-After all, I don’t want you to make the same mistakes I did, spending a fortune on specialty items or seemingly fun workbooks only to realize what we really needed was plain paper, colored pencils, and mechanical pencils with functioning erasers.
+This list includes the items several homeschooling families have told me they love, plus a few of our family’s favorite things.
+After all, I don’t want you to make the same mistakes I did, spending a fortune on specialty items or seemingly fun workbooks only to realize what we really needed was plain paper, colored pencils, Ticonderoga pencils and erasers.
 (Where do the erasers go!?)

 You actually don’t need that many supplies to get started homeschooling!
 On the other hand, we’ve slowly accumulated lots of great materials that help our homeschool days flow smoothly.